nerium-data/nerium/README.md

 ---

-## Custom format files
+### Custom format files

 For serialization formats besides the built-in default and `compact`, schema definitions can be added to your `format_files` directory, using the Python [marshmallow](https://marshmallow.readthedocs.io) library.
 Similarly to query files, the app will look for a format module name matching the `{format}` specified in the endpoint URL.
 The app expects a `marshmallow.Schema` subclass named `ResultSchema`.
-Available attributes passed to this schema are all those in the [original `query` object](nerium/query.py#L29) with additional `result` and `params` attributes added.
+Available attributes passed to this schema are all found in the [original `query` object](nerium/query.py#L28).
 (See [`nerium/schema`](nerium/schema) for examples of how this is done by built-in formats.)

 ## API